 Session 1: Mission, Vision, and Values – Thinking Strategically

-In the first session, we will discuss the importance of having clear mission, vision, and values statements and give participants a chance to explore their organization’s own strategic planning.
+In the first session, we discuss the importance of having clear mission, vision, and values statements and give participants a chance to explore their organization’s own strategic planning.

 Session 2: Board Responsibilities and Effective Meetings

-In the second session, we will discuss the key roles and responsibilities essential in any nonprofit and techniques for leading effective meetings.
+In the second session, we discuss the key roles and responsibilities essential in any nonprofit and techniques for leading effective meetings.

 Session 3: Board Personalities and Conflict Management

-In the third session, we will explore how personality styles influence the makeup of a board and strategies for managing conflict.
+In the third session, we explore how personality styles influence the makeup of a board and strategies for managing conflict.

 Session 4: Finances, Fundraising, Legalities, and Ethics